-The “Lake Margaret Hydro Power” tour visits the 1914 commissioned Lake Margaret power station.
-Enter the power house to see the original machinery still at work, the wooden pipelines delivering water to the turbines and the village that is still intact.
-Enjoy a light morning or afternoon tea inside the village hall.
+The ‘Lake Margaret Hydro Power’ tour visits the 1914 commissioned Lake Margaret power scheme.
+Enter the power house, see the original machinery at work, the wooden pipelines delivering water to the turbines and the village still standing.
+Enjoy the video presentation and light morning/afternoon tea inside the village hall.

-From 1881 Pioneering Miners and Piners along Macquarie harbour forged their way into the Wilderness seeking Gold.
+From 1881 Pioneering Miners and Piners along Macquarie harbour forged their way into the wilderness seeking gold.
 Not just gold in the streams and rock but also the golden timber of Huon Pine, King Billy, Sassafras and all the Tasmanian special timbers species growing in the most ancient forests.
 See the places and hear the stories with a passionate local as your guide.

 Interact with real piners at Tasmania’s largest Huon pine mill and select your own special timber souvenir.
 Try gold and gemstone panning/fossicking and mine ore in a real underground mine.
 Be treated to a miners crib break at #1 stope.

 Enjoy the space at the Paragon Theatre before one of RoamWild Tasmania’s guides take you to visit the 1914 commissioned hydro power station and still standing village.
 Tour the village and enjoy an interpretive visit to the village hall.
 Take in the video presentation while your guide prepares a morning or afternoon refreshment.
 Enter the still working power station and touch the wooden pipelines that still deliver water to the turbines.